Past Event Materials and Council Reports

 - Where is the heart of your neighbourhood?
 What do you love about it and what’s missing?
 How can new growth (housing and commercial) appropriately fit into your neighbourhood?

 - What are the “Big Moves” that would make this city even greater and prepare us for the future?

-After the conclusion of the visioning process we transcribed all of the post-it note comments received over all four days.
+After the conclusion of the visioning process, we transcribed all of the post-it note comments received over all four days.
 (Click here to view all of the raw notes).
-With the help of the Advisory Group we reviewed and synthesized all of the comments.
+With the help of the Advisory Group, we reviewed and synthesized all of the comments.
 (Click here to view the synthesized comments).
-These comments will be used to guide the Official Community Plan review process.
-Location specific details were not included in the synthesis but will still be considered when draft land use scenarios and other maps are created
+These comments were used to guide the OCP review process.
+Location-specific details were not included in the synthesis but were considered when the draft land use scenarios and other maps were created.

 What We Heard: Open House

 Held on February 28, 2015, the Open House presented the key messages we heard during the LOVE OUR CITY workshop.